aurycat/blender-vertex-color-utils/README.md

    Press ESC or rightclick to exit sampling mode.

-   Note on Linear vs SRGB: For primary colors (all channels are 00 or FF), linear and SRGB are the same, so the plugin only shows one color.
-Otherwise, the plugin shows both the linear and SRGB color values.
-The SRGB value is what Blender uses for the brush colors.
-When importing or exporting a mesh, it is the importer/exporter that decides whether vertex colors are considered to be linear or SRGB.
-For example, in the FBX export menu, go to `Geometry > Vertex Colors` to select whether to export the SRGB or Linear values.
+   Note on Linear vs sRGB: For primary colors (all channels are 00 or FF), linear and sRGB are the same, so the plugin only shows one color.
+Otherwise, the plugin shows both the linear and sRGB color values.
+The sRGB value is what Blender uses for the brush colors.
+When importing or exporting a mesh, it is the importer/exporter that decides whether vertex colors are considered to be linear or sRGB.
+For example, in the FBX export menu, go to `Geometry > Vertex Colors` to select whether to export the sRGB or Linear values.

+### Gamma correction (`Vertex Paint > Paint > Linear to sRGB / sRGB to Linear`)

+   These might be useful in some situations.
+Hover your mouse over the options in the menu to read the tooltip text for more information about both of these operators.
+Also see "Note on Linear vs sRGB" in Sample Vertex Color section above.

 ## Etc